defang-io/route53-sidecar/README.md

 5. Finally it waits for DNS TTL time to expire
 6. Then exits 0

+## Single Action Mode
+If you want to just add a record and exit, you can use the `-register` flag.
+This will add the record and exit immediately.
+And to just remove the record, you can use the `-unregister` flag, this will remove the record and exit immediately.

 Environment variables:
 * `IPADDRESS` The ip address, or set as `public-ipv4` (default) to get it from instance metadata, `ecs` to get it from ECS container metadata
 * `DNS` The fully qualified DNS name to set